Do you know the difference between telematics and fleet management software?

 Ideally, both!
 We appreciate that this is not always possible and constraints such as budgets may mean having to choose between the two.

-Creating a more comprehensive risk analyses by combining driver behaviour information with data on accident rates, medical histories and fines
+- Creating a more comprehensive risk analysis by combining driver behaviour information with data on accident rates, medical histories and fines

-Incorporating both telematics and fleet management software creates an opportunity to reduce investment and operating costs across numerous business areas such as fuel purchasing, leasing, maintenance, accident management, accounting, IT and ERP solutions.
+Incorporating both telematics and fleet management software gives you the opportunity to reduce investment and operating costs across numerous business areas such as fuel purchasing, leasing, maintenance, accident management, accounting, IT and ERP solutions.

-Telematics vs fleet management software – which should you choose?
+Telematics vs fleet management software – which would you choose?

-We can now conclude that fleet management software and telematics systems are different, separate solutions.
+Hopefully can you now appreciate that fleet management software and telematics systems are different, separate solutions.
 However, when used collectively – and if effectively integrated by a fleet management software provider – they can vastly enhance your fleet management capabilities.

 Telematics systems provide your fleet management software with actionable information, which in turn helps to increase the productivity of your fleet.
 Such combined systems, alongside other integrations, seamlessly and automatically help make your operation more efficient through smart data.